1921–22 Southampton F.C. season: Background and transfers

 Several players left Southampton at the end of the 1920–21 season.
 Most significant of the departures was inside-left James Moore, who had played every game the previous campaign; he returned to his native county of Yorkshire due to "family reasons", joining Second Division club Leeds United.
 He was replaced in the side by Henry Johnson, who had joined from Darlaston just before the end of the last season, and new addition Len Andrews, who was signed from Reading in August (he had previously played over 100 games for the Saints before World War I).
 Goalkeeper Arthur Wood, who had lost his place the previous year to new signing Tommy Allen, also left the club in May 1921 to join Second Division side Clapton Orient, where he remained for the rest of his career.
 Three more players left in the summer, all of whom had spent only one season at the club – centre-forward George Reader retired from the professional game and joined Harland and Wolff on a part-time basis, outside-right Frank Wright returned to his previous position at Hamstead Colliery, and inside-right George Williams joined fellow Third Division South side Exeter City, where he played for a season before being forced to part-retire due to a leg injury.

 In addition to Andrews, Jimmy McIntyre brought in another two new players to Southampton before the start of the 1921–22 season.
 Full-back Harry Hooper joined for £10 from Brierley Hill Alliance, while centre-forward John Horton was brought in from Wombwell.
-A few months into the campaign, centre-half Ted Hough was signed from Talbot Stead Tubeworks, who were paid £200 and 52 pints of beer for his services.
+A few months into the campaign, centre-half Ted Hough was signed from Talbot Stead Tubeworks, who was paid £200 and 52 pints of beer for his services.
 In January 1922, Sammy Meston – the son of former Southampton half-back Samuel Meston – joined from Sholing Athletic, and outside-right Robert Blyth signed from Portsmouth.
 In March, the club released two popular players to recently promoted First Division club Birmingham, who provided two of their own players in return.
 McIntyre's contributions were outside-left Fred Foxall and outside-right Joe Barratt, both of whom had played the majority of games up to that point, while their replacements were inside-left Jack Elkes and half-back George Getgood.
 Foxall had originally attempted to join top-flight side Aston Villa in May, but his transfer was reversed by the Football Association as Southampton had not given permission for the sale (he was also ordered to donate his signing-on fee to the National War Fund).